 - This iterator is used to retrieve collection objects one by one.

-- This iterator is introduced in Java 1.2 version.
+- This iterator is introduced in the Java 1.2 version.

 - It applies to all collection objects.
-That’s why it also called as Universal iterator.
+That’s why it is also called a Universal iterator.

 - It Supports Both READ and REMOVE operations.

-- Compare to the enumeration method name iterator method names is simple.
+- Compared to the enumeration method name, iterator method names are simple.

 Java Iterator Methods